 |Kaohsiung||Trip GG Hostel||3 minute walk to the Liuohe Night Market!|

 |Tainan||Journey Hostel Tainan||Cheap private rooms, close to the train station.|

 Wild Camping in Taiwan

 Wild camping is legal in Taiwan.
 There are plenty of awesome places to pitch your tent.
-Obviously, the mountains are ideal camping candidates.
+Obviously, the mountains are ideal for camping from a comfort perspective.

 You might find camping to be rather uncomfortable at low elevations.
 Taiwan is hot and humid, and coastal camping might prove to be more trouble than it is worth.
 Pray for a breeze if you wind up camping at the beach!

 If you are unsure about whether or not a potential campsite is on private land, at least make an effort to ask the owner if you can get by the language barrier that is.